MatthewSZhang/fastcan/doc/multioutput.rst

     R^2 = \frac{J}{1+J}

-It should be noted that the number of the Fisher's criterion and the canonical correaltion coefficient is not only one.
+It should be noted that the number of the Fisher's criterion and the canonical correlation coefficient is not only one.
 The number of the non-zero canonical correlation coefficients is no more than :math:`\min (n, m)`, and each canonical correlation coefficient is one-to-one correspondence to each Fisher's criterion.